Update: In addition to face to face work I currently offer session online (Zoom/Skype) or via telephone.

 I have previously studied for a BA Honours, King's College London and M.St.
 European Literature, St Cross College, University of Oxford.

-I regularly engage in continous professional development (CPD) to further my understanding and keep abreast of new developments in the therapy world.
-This includes for example training this year on working with anxiety and anxiety disorders and training on working with domestic abuse.
+I regularly engage in continuous professional development (CPD) to further my understanding and keep abreast of new developments in the therapy world.
+This includes for example training this year on working with anxiety and anxiety disorders and training on working with domestic abuse as well as trauma.

-I have worked for most of my life in Higher Education as a student counsellor, lecturer and as a manager of services to students.
+I have worked for most of my life in Higher Education as a student counsellor, lecturer on counselling courses and as a manager of services to students.
+I am currently a Lecturer on the MSc Integrative Counselling and Coaching at the University of East London.
 I have worked with a very wide range of presenting issues that clients bring to therapy and with a variety of adults of all ages.
-As an Integrative Counsellor I draw on different schools of counselling that include psychodynamic, person-centred and cognitive-behavioural models of counselling.
+As an Integrative Counsellor and Psychotherapist I draw on different schools of counselling that include psychodynamic, person-centred and cognitive-behavioural models of counselling.

 I have worked with a very diverse range of clients and am respectful and affirmative of difference and diversity related to race, culture, sexuality, gender, faith and physical ability.